procount/pinn/README_PINN.md

 ## Exit

 The Exit button (Esc) will exit recovery mode and go to the boot selection dialog, or directly boot the OS if only one is installed.
+The Exit button is ony enabled if bootable OSes have been installed.
+If only data partitions or ProjectSpaces have been installed, for example, then it will be greyed out.

 ---